-The clinical component of this program aims to support and strengthen the skills of public mental health and other health services in providing responsive mental health services to newly arrived refugees.
+The clinical component aims to support and strengthen the skills of mental health and other health services in providing culturally responsive mental health services to newly arrived refugees.

-- Training and education for public mental health staff (clinicians and administrative staff), and other public health services, including emergency departments.
+- Training and education for mental health staff (clinicians and administrative staff) and health services, including emergency departments.
 For more information about this training click here.

-- Development of resources and pathways to care for service providers to support mental health assessment and intervention with refugee populations.
+- Development of resources and mental healthcare pathways for service providers to support culturally responsive mental health assessment and intervention with refugee populations.

-The aim of the community capacity building component of the program is to improve mental health and wellbeing among newly arrived refugee communities, with a focus on prevention and staying well.
+The aim of the community component is to improve mental health and wellbeing among newly arrived refugee communities, with a focus on prevention and staying well.
 Early intervention initiatives concentrate on mental health literacy, stigma reduction and pathways to care.

 Activities are undertaken in partnership with community agencies and include: